-Decibel (dB) is the unit of measurement for sound pressure level at a specified location.
+Decibel (dB) is the unit of measurement for sound pressure level at a specified location. dBA is the A-weighted unit of sound pressure level.

 Emergency is any occurrence or set of circumstances involving actual or imminent physical trauma or property damage which demands immediate action.